Ethiopian Airlines Flight 409: Final report

-Possible Fire on Board
+Possible fire on board

 It noted that eyewitnesses, including an air traffic controller, and a crew flying in the vicinity of Flight 409, had reported seeing an "orange light", "an orange explosion", or "a ball of fire" which matched "the time and calculated location of the accident".
-The LCAA speculates, in their report, that impressions of explosions or fire may have been caused by the aircraft lights during the steep dive or by "thunderstorm activities in the area".
-As "no sign of any explosion or fire were detected on the wreckage" or "during the autopsies carried on some of the bodies".
+The LCAA speculates, in their report, that impressions of explosions or fire may have been caused by the aircraft lights during the steep dive or by "thunderstorm activities in the area", as "no sign of any explosion or fire were detected on the wreckage" or "during the autopsies carried on some of the bodies".

-Black Soot
+Black soot

 On the wreckage "a black soot near the APU exhaust" was found with "some wrinkle on the metal".
 A laboratory examination by the NTSB "confirmed that the black soot was not related to excessive heat or fire", because "Zinc chromate primer paint changes color when exposed to heat" and "there was no change in the color of the paint on the primer side".
 The spectrum analysis suggests that the black soot "was organic" and it "most closely matched spectra from lubricating oils".

-Cause of the Accident
+Cause

-The report concluded that "the probable causes of the accident were the flight crew's mismanagement of the aircraft's speed, altitude, headings, and attitude through inconsistent flight control inputs resulting in a loss of control and their failure to abide by CRM [Crew Resource Management] principles of mutual support and calling deviations".
+The report concluded that "the probable causes of the accident were the flight crew's mismanagement of the aircraft's speed, altitude, headings, and attitude through inconsistent flight control inputs resulting in a loss of control and their failure to abide by CRM (Crew Resource Management) principles of mutual support and calling deviations".

+Contributing factors

+The report also listed a number of contributing factors: